Power words can make you more more persuasive and help you close more sales.

 Does this sound like something you need to practice ?

-"From among the many positive benefits that you are starting to realizeour service offers, which ones are likely to give you the most benefit? "
+"From among the many positive benefits that you are starting to realise our service offers, which ones are likely to offer the most benefit to you? "

 "As you expand the range of products you buy from us and our business collaboration moves beyond it's current boundaries what do you see as the best way we can easily move forward to the next level ?"

-I already discussed the power of the word "because" in YSS edition #2,
+I already discussed the power of the word "because" another article on this site.

 The word "cause" can function much like "because" in many situations.